enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 0.14.x, 15.x, and 16.x.
 These adapters are npm packages of the form `enzyme-adapter-react-{{version}}`.

 You will want to configure enzyme with the adapter you'd like to use before using enzyme in your tests.
-The way to do this is whith `enzyme.configure(...)`.
+The way to do this is with `enzyme.configure(...)`.
 For example, if your project depends on React 16, you would want to configure enzyme this way:

 ```js